 Rain Sounds - Sleep & Relax

 Some nights I have trouble sleeping, often worrying about this and that instead of getting rest.
 This is why I appreciate apps like Rain Sounds - Sleep & Relax.
-Not only is this a great release that offers high-quality sounds, but the selection available should provide a wide range of carefully selected rain types that should be suitable for many different occasions.
+Not only is this a great release that offers high-quality sounds, but the selection available provides a wide range of carefully selected rain types that should be suitable for many different occasions.
 So if you suffer from sleepless nights, maybe it's time to check out this relaxation app to see if you can calm your nerves and finally get some rest.

 Camera MX - Photo & Video Camera

-Just as I spent years searching for quality weather and music apps I also spent a lot of time searching out third-party camera apps, so of course I've used Camera MX and can say it's a worthwhile release.
+Just as I spent years searching for quality weather and music apps, I also spent a lot of time searching out third-party camera apps, so of course, I've used Camera MX and can say it's a worthwhile release.
 The app offers high-quality still photos as you can pause while recording video.
 It also supports controls for features like flash, zoom, and shutter sound.
 Of course, I don't have enough space to list out every feature, so let's just say this is one of the more customizable camera apps available, and leave it at that.

 Pixgram- video photo slideshow

 Pixgram is an awesome video and photo slideshow app.
 It offers a plethora of customization options, such as filter effects and music support.
-These tools make it easy to create professional slideshows accompanied by your favorite tunes, which is great if you enjoy sharing your work on social media.
+These tools make it easy to create professional slideshows accompanied by your favorite tunes, which is great if you enjoy sharing your photography on social media.

 Business Calendar 2・Agenda, Planner & Organizer

 Business Calendar 2 is the latest calendar app from Appgenix Software, and much like the original release, the second version is one of the best calendar apps available on the Play Store.
 There are six views possible, and popups are supported in the month view (my favorite feature).
 There's also a daily and weekly planner, and each is adjustable to 1-14 days.
-You can even sync Google Calendar, Microsoft Outlook, and Exchange, which is clearly one of its bigger selling points.
+You can even sync Google Calendar, Microsoft Outlook, and Exchange, which is clearly one of the app's bigger selling points.

 AppLocker | Lock Apps - Fingerprint, PIN, Pattern

 If you often share your Android device with members of your family or friends, it's probably a good idea to use a release like AppLocker to secure the more private apps on the device, such as your photo app or banking apps.
-By locking certain titles behind a password, you can safely hand over your device to just about anyone without having to worry about them digging through your personal data.
+By locking specific titles behind a password, you can safely hand over your device to just about anyone without having to worry about them digging through your personal data.

 At this point, I would imagine the majority of our readers are familiar with the farming simulation game Stardew Valley.
 It has existed for years on many other platforms, and the Android release is easily one of the better offerings.
 Currently, the main criticisms regarding this title are focused around the touchscreen controls.
 Things like fishing of battling can be difficult, but luckily physical controllers are supported, which significantly helps in these two areas.
-Hands-down, this is the best farming sim on the Play Store, which is why it's at the top of my list.
+Hands-down this is the best farming sim on the Play Store, which is why it's at the top of this gaming list.

 Star Wars™: KOTOR

-Grimvalor is an awesome hack and slash platformer that includes excellent graphics and quality controls.
+Grimvalor is an incredible hack and slash platformer that includes excellent graphics and quality controls.
 The game supports physical controllers, though the touchscreen controls easily perform well in a pinch.
 Reviews of the game have remained positive since its original release on the Apple App Store in 2018, so you can rest assured that the Android port looks and plays just as well as it does on iOS.
 So make sure you don't miss out on this one if you enjoy challenging action-adventure games that include many RPG elements.